jgraham0325/land-register-api-docs/docs/api-documentation/V1.19/index.md

   <li>Updated validation on <code>POST /works/{workReferenceNumber}/inspections</code> and <code>POST /historic-works/inspections</code> endpoints.
 An empty array value (<code>[]</code>) for the <code>failure_reason_details</code> property for failed inspections will result in a bad request error.</li>
   <li>Validation has been added to the proposed_start_time field in the <code>POST /work</code> request to prevent immediate works being created without a time being specified.</li>
   <li>The work_end_date and work_end_time are now being correectly updated where the proposed_end_date/time slide as a result of validity period.</li>
+  <li>Validity period end date calculation now starting from the next working day if the proposed start date is on a weekend or bank holiday.</li>
 </ol>

 Updated Reporting API with the following changes: